annavatyan/masonry-grid/README.md

   > **NOTE :** Some Lighthouse versions may still report CLS issues because they don’t fully recognize the CSS `aspect-ratio` property.

+### Build Optimization

+**Lazy Loading**
+PhotoPage is lazy-loaded using `Suspense`, which reduces the initial bundle size and speeds up the first meaningful render.

+**Chunking**
+React and React Router are split into a separate vendor chunk for better caching and faster subsequent loads.

 ### Lighthouse

 The application has been tested and optimized using **Lighthouse** to ensure good web performance and accessibility: